Reducing back to school costs

-- Buy the essentials - Don't aim to buy a
+- Buy the essentials - Don't buy a uniform for

 - Spread the costs - Put off buying warmer

-shops have very serviceable second hand uniforms for sale at much
+shops sell very serviceable second hand uniforms at much reduced

-with older kids at your school and ask them if they have any second
+prices.
+Or ask parents with older kids at your school if they

 - Family hand-me-downs - If you have a few kids

-at the same school see if you can hand down some uniform items to
+at the same school, try to hand down some uniform items to younger

-name on every single uniform item is important as it means your
+name on every single uniform item is important as it means it will

-taken home by another child, the parent will quickly see it's not
+another child, the parent will quickly see it's not their

 the importance of budgeting.

-Here are some things you can do to help reduce the costs of
+Here are some ways to help cut the costs of school supplies for

-- Check what you already have - Search through
+- Use what you already have - Search all the

-all the desks and kitchen drawers in your home and collect the
+desks and drawers in your home and collect the stationery you

 - Go early but look for sales items - Start